Updated in 8.7

-Under Run, enter the commands or scripts for the PowerShell to run.
+Under Run, enter a command or script for the PowerShell to run, just like you would enter it in your Windows PowerShell console.
 This can be a PowerShell cmdlet, a combination of cmdlets, a script, or any external program.

-To enter a dynamic parameter, click Insert Placeholder and use the Select Placeholder window to insert a placeholder.
+To enter a dynamic parameter, such as the name or IP address of the client computer, click Insert Placeholder and use the Select Placeholder dialog box to insert a placeholder.
 At runtime, all placeholders will be replaced by the actual data.

 IMPORTANT: Add double quotation marks (") around placeholders, so all placeholders in your command are enclosed in quotes.
 For example: